 Thanks for your interest!
 Hibernate ORM is an open source project and community.
 Contributions, of any type or any scope, drive the project forward!

-Contributing does not have to mean writing/fixing code (although we certainly won’t turn away good code contributions).
-There are lots of ways to become part of the community and contribute…
+There are lots of ways to become part of the community and contribute, not just writing/fixing code…

 An extension of helping other users is to contribute documentation.
 Its the help that keeps on giving!

 Whether you simply fix a typo, re-word an unclear section or add a whole new section/topic, improving the documentation helps everyone.